ubirch/ubirch-token-manager/README.md

-# ubirch-token-manager
+# Ubirch Token Manager

-Ubirch JWA accounting token manager
+This services knows about jwt tokens